errcHuang/realpolitalk/realpolitalk/README.md

-# realpolitalk: a machine learning approach to understanding tweets
+# realpolitalk: a machine learning tweet-based approach to understanding human speech
 realpolitalk takes tweets from Twitter users and machine learns them.

-The vision behind the project is to be able to take someone's tweets, learn what makes their tweets unique to them, and be able to identify (proper term would be classify) their speech patterns in any medium, whether an essay, book, speech, etc.
+The vision behind the project is to be able to take someone's tweets, learn how they write/talk from them, and be able to classify their speech patterns in any medium, whether an essay, book, speech, etc.

-##Requirements with installation instructions:
+##Requirements:
 - Python 2.7
 - CRM-114 (installation instructions below)

 ###Debian/Ubuntu

 `sudo apt-get install crm114`

 ###Red Hat/Fedora

 `sudo dnf install crm114`

 ###Everyone Else

 `## If you do not yet have libtre and its headers: curl -O http://crm114.sourceforge.net/tarballs/tre-0.7.5.tar.gz tar -zxf tre-*.tar.gz